top of page

 Director

-Michelle grew up and attended school in the Bay Area, earning her B.A. in Political Science with a minor in English from U.C.
-Berkeley.
-Shortly after graduating college, she moved to San Jose where she now resides.
-After working on a voter registration project, various elections, and the BART to San Jose Project, she eventually dedicated her career to public service at the Santa Clara County Probation Department, serving s a Deputy Probation Officer and later a Supervising Probation Officer in various assignments in both the adult and juvenile divisions.
-Juvenile justice was the primary focus of her career and where her heart is.
+Michelle grew up and attended school in the Bay Area, earning her BA in Political Science with a Minor in English from UC Berkeley.
+Shortly after graduating college, she moved to San Jose, where she now resides.
+After working on a voter registration project, various elections, and the BART to San Jose Project, she eventually dedicated her career to public service at the Santa Clara County Probation Department, serving as a Deputy Probation Officer and later a Supervising Probation Officer in various assignments in both the adult and juvenile divisions (however juvenile justice was the primary focus of her career and where her heart is).
 After retiring in 2022, Michelle was excited to return to her first passion of voter registration and education.
-Aware of the League of Women Voters, its reputation and commitment to an informed electorate, Michelle sought to join the League.
-She is currently co-chair of the Voter Services Committee and thus far has served in the areas of voter education, voter registration and candidate forums.
+Aware of the League of Women Voters, its reputation and commitment to an informed electorate, Michelle sought to join the league.
+She is currently Co-Chair of the Voter Services Committee with Sandy Mory and thus far has served in the areas of voter education, voter registration and candidate forums.
 Michelle believes the League's dedication to an informed, engaged electorate and public policy advocacy are more important than they have ever been, and she is proud to be a part of this work.

 Carol Watts 2019-05-09.png